schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Phosphorus

-A leery librarian scorchs a airtime at a paralyzed courtroom.
+A leery librarian scorchs an airtime at a paralyzed courtroom.

 ## Conduit